x4dr/Fen/alchemymagic.md

 **Casting time: 3 Turns**

-Creates an area of random transmutation, wildly varying compositions, explosions and the like.
+Upon Impact, creates an area of random transmutation, wildly varying compositions, explosions and the like.
 Every turn, everything takes **the roll as damage**.
 Every time something of consequence (crafted objects or similar) is destroyed, the duration is extended for another turn, every time something dies, the duration is extended for five turns.
 All rolls within the pandemonium are halved.

 ### Morph (P)
 **Order 9+ Matter 9+**, Material component: one Essence of Change